Published By Janet Gershen-Siegel at August 2nd, 2018

 If you operate a small business as a sole proprietor at least file for DBA (‘doing business as’) status.
 If you do not, then your personal name is the same as the company name.
 Hence, you can end up being personally accountable for all business financial obligations.

-Begin at the D&B web site and obtain a totally free DUNS number.
+Begin at the D&B web site and get a free DUNS number.
 A DUNS number is how D&B gets a corporation into their system, to produce a PAYDEX score.
 If there is no DUNS number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the corporation.
 You can do this at https://www.creditsuite.com/reports/.
 If there is a record with them, check it for accuracy and completeness.
 If there are no records with them, go to the next step in the process.
 In this way, Experian and Equifax will have activity to report on.

 First you should establish trade lines that report.
 This is also referred to as vendor credit.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
-And with an established business credit profile and score you can start obtaining revolving store and cash credit.
+And with an established business credit profile and score you can start getting more credit.

 But first off, what is trade credit?
 These trade lines are creditors who will give you starter credit when you have none now.
 Terms are ordinarily Net 30, instead of revolving.
 So if you get approval for $1,000 in vendor credit and use all of it, you must pay that money back in a set term, like within 30 days on a Net 30 account.